FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

 \subsection{Attack Overview}

 We propose \textbf{FuncPoison}, the first function-level poisoning attack targeting LLM-based Multi-Agent Systems for Autonomous Driving.
 Unlike traditional data poisoning or prompt injection techniques, FuncPoison exploits the core architectural component of these systems—the \textit{Function Call} mechanism—and manipulates agent behavior by tampering with the shared \textit{Function Library}.
 The core idea is to embed adversarial prompt patterns, particularly function-call templates, into the textual descriptions of malicious functions.
 When an agent consults the function library to choose which function to invoke, these carefully crafted descriptions act as misleading in-context examples, guiding the LLM to mistakenly select and invoke the poisoned function.
 Once invoked, the function produces controlled outputs that alter the agent’s behavior.
+The attack unfolds in three coordinated stages: \textbf{Poisoning and Hijacking}: The attacker injects malicious functions into the function library by embedding imitation-style prompts in the function descriptions.
+These templates mimic common Function Call patterns to mislead the LLM into favoring the malicious function during function selection. \textbf{Function Call and Manipulating}: Once hijacked, the agent invokes the poisoned function, whose output is crafted to manipulate the agent’s reasoning and final response. \textbf{Spread and Affect Other Agents}: The manipulated output propagates to downstream agents via structured inter-agent communication.
+This cross-agent propagation leads to systemic misbehavior, even if only one agent is compromised.
+As we will demonstrate, FuncPoison introduces cross-agent destructiveness while maintaining stealth and specificity.
+The following sections analyze the detail of the methodology of our attack pipeline.